-Teach your leaders how to give feedback regularly and well (we recommend our Situation – Behavior – Impact (SBI)™ feedback model), and help them to hold effective talent conversations with employees.
+Teach your leaders how to give feedback regularly and well (we recommend using our SBI™ feedback model), and help them to hold effective feedback conversations with employees.

 This is the fastest way to improve talent development because individual leaders are in the best position to influence and develop talent — or shut it down.
 Managers can give employees good reasons to be engaged, work effectively, and build their skills.

 Most importantly, a talent conversation isn’t done to someone, but with someone.
 It’s about building a relationship that allows managers to influence employees toward improved performance, development, and positive outcomes.